photo/frontend/documentation/schemas/Group.markdown

-Schema for an Group object
+Schema for a Group object
 =======================

 ----------------------------------------